eProsima/Integration-Service-docs/README.md

 ### Domain Change example

-In this example, we have generated a *Fast RTPS* example application using *fastrtpsgen* and then configured the publisher participant in the domain **0**, and the subscriber participant in the domain **5**.
+In this example, we have generated a *Fast RTPS* example application using *fastrtpsgen* and then configured the publisher participant in domain **0**, and the subscriber participant in domain **5**.
 This means that if a subscriber and a publisher are executed, there will be no communication between them, even having the same topic and type.

 Executing the *Integration Service* will create a bridge between the publisher (as a writer) and the subscriber (as a reader), and communicate both applications.
 The config file [config.xml](<https://github.com/eProsima/Integration-Service/tree/feature/TCP_DynTypes/examples/domain_change/config.xml>), provided in this example, defines a connector like this.